tcholakov/HighQualityNetSalaryCalculator/README.md

 A console application for calculating net salaray with given gross salary.

-The focus of the project is on well designed architecture with proper testing.
+The focus of the project is on well designed architecture for easy maintainability and extensibility with proper testing.